Coldplunge Guide

 Cold Plunge • Buying Guide

-The Cold Plunge Buying Guide: What It Costs, What Matters, What Everyone Gets Wrong
+Cold Plunge Buying Guide: What It Costs and What Matters

 The complete cold plunge buying guide.
-Real 2026 prices, powered vs unpowered vs portable, chiller sizing, GFCI, what to ask before you pay, and when to walk away.
+Real 2026 prices, setup types, chiller sizing, GFCI, what to ask before you pay, and when to walk away.